MVX-star/GeoFS-Metropolitan-Light-Pollution-Scenery-System/README.md

 NEW Brightness Control and
 Fine-tune lighting to boost visibility, especially when you are on the ground.
-Including a NEW Search Bar.
+Including a New Search Bar.
-Instantly find time zones for cities around the world. 🌍
+Instantly find time zones for cities around the world.

 > 🌆 v1.3 — City Lights Reimagined